-Arthur Lupia is the Hal R. Varian Collegiate Professor of Political Science at the University of Michigan and Chair of the National Research Council’s Roundtable on the Application of Behavioral and Social Science.
-His publications include Uninformed: Why People Seem to Know So Little about Politics and What We Can Do about It and The Democratic Dilemma: Can Citizens Learn What They Need to Know?
+Arthur Lupia is the Hal R. Varian Collegiate Professor of Political Science at the University of Michigan.
+He is an expert in information processing and civic competence and his publications include Uninformed: Why People Seem to Know So Little about Politics and What We Can Do about It.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.